tridashafox/SFStarEditor/README.md

 ### Limitations:
 1. Only very limited changes to the star or planet possible once cloned (to be expanded at some point)
+2. The planet dialog includes an option to set th new planets position in the star system.
+This is currently not implemented.
+You can change the position in the creation kit if required.

 ### Use:
 1. Start the app.
 You will need to have a ESP to work on as your destination.
 This can be something created from a small change in the creation kit and then saving it.